Why Black Christians are bracing for a 'whitelash' - KEYT | KCOY

 As recently as last summer, only 35% of White Christians said they were motivated to address racial injustice; and less than 2 in 5 believed the United States has a race problem, according to a 2019 poll by the Barna Research Group, a Christian public opinion firm based in California.

-Michael Emerson, a sociologist at the University of Chicago, helped conduct that survey and is co-author of “Divided by Faith,” one of the most comprehensive surveys on race and religion in America.
+Michael Emerson, a sociologist at the University of Illinois at Chicago, helped conduct that survey and is co-author of “Divided by Faith,” one of the most comprehensive surveys on race and religion in America.

 “The racial gaps are huge on diagnosing the problem (of racism) and determining what we should do,” he told CNN.
 “There are even huge gaps on understanding what racism is and whether it’s individual or sytematic.”